-Interfraternity, National Pan-Hellenic, and Panhellenic-recognized organizations that require chapter grade reports to maintain affiliation and recognition with a national organization will request these reports through the Dean of Student Life each quarter in writing.
+Interfraternity, National Pan-Hellenic, and Panhellenic-recognized organizations that require chapter grade reports to maintain affiliation and recognition with a national organization will request these reports through the Assistant Vice President of Student Advancement or their agent each quarter in writing.
 Any other organization that is a recognized student organization may request grade releases through the Office of the Registrar.
 The written request will include the name, social security number, and signed student consent form from each individual member allowing the University to release each student's GPA to a named chapter representative for the sole purpose of academic verification of GPAs to the national organization.
 Use of student information not listed as directory information under FERPA regulations for purposes other than those listed on the release form are not allowed.
 Violations can be referred to the Student Organizations Committee.